Hurricane Dorian skirts U.S. coast, soaking the Carolinas

 More than 210,000 homes and businesses were without power in South Carolina and Georgia early on Thursday, according to local electric companies.

-Reporting by Nick Carey in Charleston, South Carolina, and Amanda Becker in Kill Devil Hills, North Carolina; Additional reporting by Jonathan Allen, Peter Szekely, Matt Lavietes and Scott DiSavino in New York; Writing by Jonathan Allen; Editing by Scott Malone, Bernadette Baum and Rosalba O'Brien
+Reporting by Nick Carey in Charleston, South Carolina, and Amanda Becker in Kill Devil Hills, North Carolina; Additional reporting by Jonathan Allen, Peter Szekely, Matt Lavietes and Scott DiSavino in New York; Writing by Jonathan Allen; Editing by Rosalba O'Brien and Peter Cooney